Open Letter to Oracle: The Response so Far

 Sometimes, good tactics can be bad strategy.
 The signatories and I strongly believe that this is one of those times.

-3 comments on “Open Letter to Oracle: The Response so Far”
+3 Responses to “Open Letter to Oracle: The Response so Far”